ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `acceptEither` method creates a new stage that upon completion supplies the result of this stage _or_ another stage the given `Consumer`(which completes first).
+The `acceptEither` method creates a new stage, that upon completion consumes the result of this stage _or_ another stage the given `Consumer`(which completes first).

 ```